 I still have product left and since I am writing this review away from home, I do not have a picture of the product.
 See pic to the left, this is what I have to go through every 20 minutes of the day- all of those drops cost money! not to mention quality of life issue because I cannot work on the computer for more than a certain time.

 To the right is my proof of purchase from January.
 R&F is also welcome to take the tube of the unused product and refund my $135.

-Review about: Rodan And Fields Lash Boost Serum.
+Product or Service Mentioned: Rodan And Fields Lash Boost Serum.

 Reason of review: Harmful undisclosed ingredient.
 Had I known, I would have never purchased!.

 Monetary Loss: $169.